ENGN2912B-2016/CNN-B/readme.md

 ```

-To test your image, simply change the path to where your image located
+To test your image, simply change the path to where your image is located

 ```